spree/spree/guides/content/developer/core/activators.md

 When each Activator object is activated, the `activate` method receives the payload from the `fire_event` method.
 Whatever the activator does with this is up to that specific activator.

-For an example of how Activators are used, please see the <%= link_to "Promotions", :promotions %> guide.
+For an example of how Activators are used, please see the [Promotions](promotions) guide.